tas.gov.au - external site

 What you need to book

-To book a provisional driving assessment with a government assessor, you must provide:
+To book a provisional driving assessment with a government assessor

 • your current Tasmanian licence